fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 dataSource["chart"] = chartConfig
 ```

-- Create an `index.html` file inside the `template` folder (created previously in the fusioncharts directory) to create the **container** for the chart and to include the FusionCharts Javascript files and FusionCharts theme file to apply the style to the charts.
+- Create an `index.html` file inside the `templates` folder (created previously in the fusioncharts directory) to create the **container** for the chart and to include the FusionCharts Javascript files and FusionCharts theme file to apply the style to the charts.

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>